Edward2k/NXPCUP/README.md

 git apply ../patches/mbed-os_fmuk66-PinNames.patch
 cd ..
 ```
+If you get the warning `warning: 1 line adds whitespace errors.`, that is fine
 6) Plug in the car via the JLink USB cable.
 The car should be automatically recognized by MbedStudio.
+If not, select `FMUK66` as target on the left side.
 7) Hit the hammer icon on the left side to build the project.
 This is will likely take a long time the first time as it is compiling an entire OS for the target.
 Subsequent builds will be much faster.
 You'll know it worked if the output pane reads
 ```none
 Total Static RAM memory (data + bss): 12942(+12942) bytes